I Want To...

-Participants in our workshops learn by doing.
+Participants in this course learn by doing.
 As they are introduced to Lean tools, they practice using them during hands-on exercises that simulate the inefficient systems encountered in their workplaces.

 Explore Lean and Six Sigma tools in health care through hands-on applications, exercises and projects.
 After taking this course, the participant will be able to:

 - Use the DMAIC (Define, Measure, Analyze, Improve, Control) project methodology

 - Apply concepts learned to a Lean Sigma health care project

 - Practice sound data collection and data analysis techniques

 - Demonstrate a basic understanding of statistical methods

 - Organize and lead a Lean Sigma project

 - Project Definition, Project Charter